 2. Write down your list of 3 must-dos in each park

 Next you’ll take a look at all the rides and attractions in each park.
 Do your research to make sure that your grandkid are tall enough for each ride, and make sure they’re otherwise age appropriate.
 Then make a list with the top 3 must-dos for each park.
 Create another list of rides you’d like to see if you have time and put them in order from most interested in to least interested in.
+In 2022, Disney did away with the Fast Pass and they implemented a new reservation systems for rides called Genie Plus.
+When you are in the Disney App linking your tickets to your account, go ahead and make a reservation at your three can’t miss attractions.

 3. Hit the most popular rides right when the park opens